cellear/sd-contentful/README.md

 The app is deployed to Vercel and automatically updates on push to the main branch.
 See `.worktrees/004-description-deploy-next/kitty-specs/004-description-deploy-next/quickstart.md` for deployment details.

-**Custom Domain Setup** (optional):
+**Custom Domain** (optional):
-- Vercel's free tier supports custom domains
+- Vercel's free tier supports custom domains if you want to use `contentful.simplifydrupal.com` instead
-- To add `contentful.simplifydrupal.com`:
-  1. Go to Vercel project → Settings → Domains
-  2. Add `contentful.simplifydrupal.com`
-  3. Follow DNS configuration instructions (add CNAME record)
+- Current domain `sd-contentful.vercel.app` is already clean and readable

 ### Planning Documents